oakesrandall/modeling-tunr/readme.md

 	* Update a field for one of the artists
 	* Delete one of the artists
 * For reference, check the [Sequelize Docs](http://docs.sequelizejs.com/en/latest/) throughout this lab
-* Lean heavily on your `starter-code`, but go slowly--one function, one route at a time
+* Lean heavily on your `newer-starter-code`, but go slowly--one function, one route at a time
 * Make sure you test early and often, preferably multiple times per step (bullet point)
 * Tab and Sublime Text shortcuts are your friend, Copy-and-Paste is not.
 * If you get stuck, get unstuck!
 Advice for getting unstuck includes: